 - open the new Matomo (Piwik) URL in your browser, and check that Matomo works as expected.

 - If you use the auto archiving cron, you may have to update or setup the script path in your crontab file

 If you want to reinstall Matomo (Piwik) please see How can I reinstall Matomo?
 Can I keep the existing data?

 How can I move Matomo from one server to another, also migrating the data from one mysql server to another?

-To move Matomo (Piwik) from one server to another, you need to move the php files, as well as the database to another MySQL server.
+To move Matomo (Piwik) from one server to another, you need to move all the Matomo files (the whole directory containing Matomo files), as well as the database to another MySQL server.

 In case you want to migrate the complete Matomo (Piwik) service and database to another server, follow these steps:

 - Export your mysql database in a file; you can use tools such as phpmyadmin or